-- Growth strategy builds upon the success of a product by introducing it to different users or into new markets.
+- Growth strategy builds upon a product’s success by introducing it to different users or into new markets.

-- Another strategy analyzes new or alternative methods of distribution of a company’s product to increase sales such as hiring of salespeople or developing new retail outlets.
+- Another strategy analyzes new or alternative methods of distributing a company’s product to increase sales, such as hiring salespeople or developing new retail outlets.

 - The fourth strategy controls the communications process between the company and its customers.
 Methods of advertising and audiences to be targeted are just two of the issues that a communications strategy should address.

-The strategies created by a company under its marketing plan are affected by or have an effect on other aspects of the business plan.
-For instance, a decision by a business to expand into new markets by acquiring a company already selling in the new market might be hampered by a lack of capital to complete the transaction, or it might force the company to seek additional capital by adding investors or borrowing money.
+The strategies created by a company under its marketing plan are affected by or affect other aspects of the business plan.
+For instance, a business’s decision to expand into new markets by acquiring a company already selling in the new market might be hampered by a lack of capital to complete the transaction.
+It might force the company to seek additional capital by adding investors or borrowing money.

-This section should be crammed with details and instructions to direct people within the organization in the day-to-day operations of the business.
-The personnel covered in the team and management plan section of a business plan should be able to refer to the operations plan for guidance in carrying out the strategies and tasks needed to run the business.
+This section should be crammed with details and instructions to direct people within the business’s day-to-day operations.
+The personnel covered in the team and management plan section of a business plan should refer to the operations plan to carry out the strategies and tasks needed to run the business.

 An effective way of including an operations plan when writing a business plan is to combine it into a single section entitled “Operations and Management Plan.”
-Writing the section begins with the creation of an organization chart showing the title, duties and responsibilities, and supervisory role of each member of the business.
+Writing the section begins with creating an organization chart showing each business member’s title, duties and responsibilities, and supervisory role.

 Team and Management Plan

-Included in the team and management section is a list of owners and key management personnel along with a description of the role each plays in running the organization, the compensation and benefits each one receives, and the criteria used for giving promotions and increasing compensation.
+The team and management section includes a list of owners and key management personnel and a description of the role each plays in running the organization, the compensation and benefits each one receives, and the criteria used for giving promotions and increasing compensation.
 Brief biographical information for each of the owners, key personnel, and members of the board of directors offers readers insight into the qualifications each person brings to the organization.